apache/storm/DEVELOPER.md

 Unfortunately you might experience failures in clojure tests which are wrapped in the `maven-clojure-plugin` and thus doesn't provide too much useful output at first sight - you might end up with a maven test failure with an error message as unhelpful as `Clojure failed.`.
 In this case it's recommended to look into `target/test-reports` of the failed project to see what actual tests have failed or scroll through the maven output looking for obvious issues like missing binaries.

 By default integration tests are not run in the test phase.
-To run Java and Clojure integration tests you must enable the profile
+To run Java and Clojure integration tests you must enable the profile `integration-tests-only`, or `all-tests`.

+## Listing dependency licenses

+You can generate a list of dependencies and their licenses by running `mvn generate-resources -Dlicense.skipAggregateAddThirdParty=false` in the project root.
+The list will be put in target/generated-sources/license/THIRD-PARTY.txt.

+The license aggregation plugin will use the license listed in a dependency's POM.
+If the license is missing, or incomplete (e.g. due to multiple licenses), you can override the license by describing the dependency in the THIRD-PARTY.properties file in the project root.

 <a name="packaging"></a>